Social Protection Initiative (SPI)

 1. Producing an evidence review on social protection: J-PAL and CID have produced an evidence review on social protection in low- and middle-income countries, both synthesizing the existing research but also identifying important evidence gaps.

-2. Rigorously evaluating innovative policies and programs to improve social safety nets: J-PAL and CID host funding competitions open to the combined network of more than 300 researchers affiliated with J-PAL and CID’s Evidence for Policy Design (EPoD) and their collaborators to spur a new body of rigorous impact evaluations on social protection.
+2. Rigorously evaluating innovative policies and programs to improve social safety nets: J-PAL and CID host funding competitions open to the network of more than 300 J-PAL affiliated researchers and their collaborators to spur a new body of rigorous impact evaluations on social protection.

 3. Supporting policymakers in using rigorous research results to inform investments in social protection: J-PAL and CID's dedicated policy and research teams seek to work with governments, multilaterals, companies, and funders to ensure that effective approaches are promoted and scaled.